What Is Binge Eating Disorder?

 No — and they often make it worse.
 Dietary restriction paradoxically increases the likelihood of binge episodes: deprivation creates urgency for forbidden food, leading to the pattern "perfect diet → failure → binge → guilt → new diet".
 BED treatment does not prioritize weight loss — it prioritizes normalization of the relationship with food, regular eating, and reduction of binge episodes.
 Improvement in eating pattern often results in gradual weight loss as a consequence, not as a goal.

-CBT focused on eating disorders is the psychological treatment with the strongest evidence for BED — it reduces binge episodes in 50-60% of patients.
-CBT addresses dysfunctional beliefs about food and body, normalizes eating patterns, and develops strategies to manage emotional triggers.
+Eating-disorder-focused CBT has the strongest evidence for BED — it reduces binge episodes in 50-60% of patients.
+CBT addresses dysfunctional beliefs about food and body, normalizes eating patterns, and builds strategies to manage emotional triggers.
 Mindfulness-based CBT (Mindfulness-Based Eating Awareness Training) is also effective.
-Pharmacologically, lisdexamfetamine is the only one specifically approved for moderate-to-severe BED.
+Pharmacologically, lisdexamfetamine is the only drug specifically approved for moderate-to-severe BED.
 SSRIs may reduce episodes and treat comorbid depression/anxiety.

-Preliminary studies and reviews suggest that acupuncture may reduce the frequency of binge episodes and improve emotional control related to eating.
-The proposed mechanism involves regulation of neurotransmitters (dopamine and serotonin in reward circuits), reduction of stress and anxiety that precipitate episodes, and modulation of appetite via specific points related to the digestive system and the limbic system.
-Auriculotherapy (auricular acupuncture) has a tradition in the management of dependencies and compulsions.
+Preliminary studies and reviews suggest acupuncture may reduce the frequency of binge episodes and improve eating-related emotional control.
+The proposed mechanism involves neurotransmitter regulation (dopamine and serotonin in reward circuits), reduced stress and anxiety that trigger episodes, and appetite modulation via specific points linked to the digestive and limbic systems.
+Auriculotherapy (auricular acupuncture) has a long tradition in managing dependencies and compulsions.

-Yes, the relationship is central and bidirectional.
-Most binge episodes are precipitated by negative emotional states: anxiety, sadness, anger, boredom, loneliness, or stress.
-Food functions as a short-term emotional regulator — it activates the reward system (dopamine) and temporarily relieves emotional discomfort.
+Yes — the relationship is central and bidirectional.
+Most binge episodes are triggered by negative emotional states: anxiety, sadness, anger, boredom, loneliness, or stress.
+Food acts as a short-term emotional regulator, activating the reward system (dopamine) and temporarily relieving emotional discomfort.
 The problem is that this relief is followed by guilt and shame that perpetuate the cycle.
-CBT and DBT teach alternative emotional regulation strategies that do not involve compulsive eating.
+CBT and DBT teach alternative emotional regulation strategies that do not rely on compulsive eating.

-There is significant correlation: an estimated 20-40% of patients with obesity in bariatric treatment or weight-loss programs have comorbid BED.
-However, not every patient with BED has obesity (30% have normal weight) and not every case of obesity is caused by BED.
-When BED is comorbid with obesity, treating BED is the priority — without treating the bingeing, weight-loss interventions tend to fail or precipitate relapses.
+The correlation is significant: an estimated 20-40% of patients with obesity in bariatric treatment or weight-loss programs have comorbid BED.
+However, not every patient with BED has obesity (30% have normal weight), and not every case of obesity is caused by BED.
+When BED is comorbid with obesity, treating BED comes first — without treating the bingeing, weight-loss interventions tend to fail or trigger relapses.
 Bariatric surgery in patients with untreated BED has worse outcomes.

 Shame is one of the biggest obstacles to seeking treatment for BED.
 Some points that may help: the physician is prepared to listen without judgment; BED is a mental health disorder with neurobiological bases — it is not lack of willpower or weakness of character; the earlier the treatment, the better the results; you are not alone — it is the most prevalent eating disorder.
-You can say directly: "I have episodes of eating much more than I want and I cannot stop, and this causes me a lot of guilt".
+You can say directly: "I have episodes where I eat far more than I want and can't stop, and it leaves me with a lot of guilt".

-Seek evaluation if: you have recurrent episodes of excessive intake with a sense of loss of control; the episodes cause significant emotional distress (guilt, shame, depression); the bingeing is affecting weight, health, relationships, or work; you are using purging (vomiting, laxatives) after episodes — this indicates bulimia and requires urgent attention; or if attempts to control it on your own have not worked.
-The physician or psychiatrist can begin the workup and refer you to a multidisciplinary team specialized in eating disorders.
+Seek evaluation if: you have recurrent episodes of excessive eating with a sense of loss of control; episodes cause significant emotional distress (guilt, shame, depression); bingeing is affecting your weight, health, relationships, or work; you are purging (vomiting, laxatives) after episodes — this indicates bulimia and requires urgent attention; or if attempts to control it on your own have failed.
+A physician or psychiatrist can begin the workup and refer you to a multidisciplinary team specialized in eating disorders.